 If the PAC issues a binding opinion deciding your case, then that opinion carries significant weight.
-If the losing party decides to appeal it to court, the court must give deference to the PAC's opinion and can only overturn it if it is clearly erroneous.
+If the losing party decides to appeal the PAC's opinion to the court, the court must give deference to the PAC's opinion and can only overturn it if it is clearly erroneous.
 If you decide not to seek assistance from the PAC and instead go straight to court, the public body has the burden to show that its denial was correct through clear and convincing evidence.